Doan314/LLM-Analysis/README.md

 - Create New Notebook (Run.ipynb file) inside Jupyter

   So as to be able to insert executable code and to visualize the output generated from the execution of such code.
-- For responses to be generated from the content of our document, it is important to create an instance of the LLM class, defined in the Onprem [a relative link](core.py) file
+- For responses to be generated from the content of our document, it is important to create an instance of the LLM class, defined in the Onprem [core.py](https://github.com/Doan314/LLM-Analysis/blob/main/Library/Onprem/core.py) file
   ```
   llm = LLM()
   ```